jacobcoughenour/jacobcoughenour/content/posts/gdscript-fake-generics/index.md

 	print(p.distance_to(_local_player))
 {{</ code >}}

-_In this example, I'm assuming that it would internally wrap the value and do a bit of type inference to know that `name` isn't null after my null check._
+> In this example, I'm assuming that it would internally wrap the value and do a bit of type inference to know that `name` isn't null after my null check.

 # Generics

 If you are coming from another language, your instinct would be to make a generic type that would wrap the value and still retain the type for when you try to unwrap it.
-A while back, Godot added Typed Arrays and Typed Dictionaries.
+A while back, Godot added typed arrays and typed dictionaries.
 So now you can specify the type for the items in an array like this:

 {{< code lang=gdscript >}}
 var a: Array[int] = [1, 2, 3]
 {{</ code >}}

-You might assume now that GDScript has a way of defining generic types since it supports type parameters for Array and Dictionary, but it doesn't.
+You might assume now that GDScript has a way of defining generic types since it supports type parameters for {{< godot_class class="Array" >}} and {{< godot_class class="Dictionary" >}}, but it doesn't.
 There is currently no way for me to make `Optional[T]` valid syntax in GDScript without heavily modifying the engine.

 # Faking it